-As the ADS614X already include internal decoupling, minimal external decoupling can be used without loss in performance.
-Note that decoupling capacitors can help filter external power supply noise, so the optimum number of capacitors would depend on the actual application.
+As ADS612X already includes internal decoupling, minimal external decoupling can be used without loss in performance.
+Note that decoupling capacitors can help to filter external power supply noise, so the optimum number of capacitors would depend on the actual application.
 The decoupling capacitors should be placed very close to the converter supply pins.